kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 the company retains portable expertise.
 Kora's design naturally preserves more of that portability.

-## The Cost of a Framework Universe Is Mostly Invisible During Adoption
+## The Cost of a Framework Universe Is Mostly Invisible During Adoption { #invisible-adoption-cost }

 Large ecosystems feel excellent at the beginning because many problems already have solutions.
 The long-term costs appear later: